 4. Practice makes perfect

 Once the initial steps to onboard new sales reps are complete, your job is not.
-It is essential to realise the most successful sales reps are always learning, adapting, and improving the way they sell, so encourage experimenting to allow new hires to find better ways of selling.
+It is essential to realize the most successful sales reps are always learning, adapting, and improving the way they sell, so encourage experimenting to allow new hires to find better ways of selling.
 Always follow up with continuous coaching and training.

 5. Evaluate performance